 What is the Independent Neurology Inquiry about?

-The Independent Neurology Inquiry was established to review the recall of neurology patients by the Belfast Health and Social Care Trust.
+The Independent Neurology Inquiry was established to review the circumstances which led to the recall of neurology patients by the Belfast Health and Social Care Trust.
 The Terms of Reference provide further detail.

 Who set up the Independent Neurology Inquiry?

 The Permanent Secretary of the Department of Health, Richard Pengelly, announced the establishment of an Independent Inquiry in May 2018.
 The Minister for Health, Robin Swann, converted the Independent Neurology Inquiry to a statutory public inquiry on the 11th December 2020.